Jason-Whitmore/jpf/readme.md

 More sections of this package's design are discussed in the various pages of documentation.

-This design also makes it easier for users to extend classes to create their own components that seamlessly integrate with this library.
+This design also makes it easier for users to extend classes to create their own components that seamlessly integrate with this package.
 For example, following the documentation for extending classes, a user can create their own layers, loss functions, optimizers, and activation functions.

 ## Documentation